BigGreenButton/Capture-Bot/README.md

 !endgame can be called at anytime, but the others can only be called in order.

-IF YOU ARE INITIALIZING THE BOT ON A SERVER: It begins in the "blank" state.
+IF YOU ARE INITIALIZING THE BOT ON A SERVER (provided you have set up your channels and roles):
-You will not be able to use any commands until you use !1 (gameover), !2 (setup), !3, !4 etc. to set the starting game state.
+Step 1: Force it to the blank state with !forceblankstate Step 2.
+Set the gamestate with: !1 (gameover), !2 (setup), !3, !4 etc.
 If you do not have a game in progress, set it to gameover with !1.
-If you do, then this is an easy way to reset the bot without pinging people and confusing them.
+This is also an easy way to reset the bot without messing with your game progress.

 !clearroles will clear all related roles.